Solid Notifications Protocol

 A notification channel is a resource whose properties describe the immediately available notification interface with a specific notification channel type and established features following the Notification Channel Data Model.

-Notification Sender MUST be able to produce message payloads using the Notification Message Data Model, in addition to conforming to a particular notification channel type.
+Notification Sender MUST be able to produce message content using the Notification Message Data Model, in addition to conforming to a particular notification channel type.

-Notification Receiver MUST be able to process message payloads using the Notification Message Data Model, in addition to conforming to a particular notification channel type.
+Notification Receiver MUST be able to process message content using the Notification Message Data Model, in addition to conforming to a particular notification channel type.

 Notification Channel Types